← All Posts

 Automate What You Can

-If you're still manually opening Excel files, copying data into a master spreadsheet, and building pivot tables every week — you're spending hours on work that should take minutes.
-The structured nature of Scintilla data makes it ideal for automation.
-Whether you use Python scripts, a database, or a purpose-built analytics platform, automating your weekly data load pays for itself almost immediately.
+If you're still manually opening Excel files, copying into a master spreadsheet, and building pivot tables every Monday — you're burning hours on work that should take minutes.
+Scintilla's structured format makes it straightforward to automate.
+Python scripts, a database, a purpose-built platform — pick one.
+The time savings compound every single week.

 The Opportunity in the Transition